43 Books About Mexico For Travelers & History Buffs

 Aura is a great story and an easy place to fall in love with the world that Carlos Fuentes paints.
 After Aura, have a look at The Old Gringo, The Death of Artemio Cruz, and The Years with Laura Diaz.

-22. The Murmur of Bees by Sofía Segovia
+29. The Murmur of Bees by Sofía Segovia

 This is your classic Mexican novela with a minor twist on the protagonist and antagonist.
 For 70 years the Partido Revolucionario Institutional (PRI) political party ruled Mexican politics.
 After the fall of a one-party system in 2000, there was the ability to analyze the shortcomings of the revolution that the PRI had institutionalized.
-In this story, the revolution is the villain who kills indiscriminately and threatens to appropriate land under the guise of Plutarco Elías Calles (founder of the PNR predecessor of the PRI and supreme chief of Mexico for some years) agricultural reforms, that conveniently excluded his own agricultural holdings.

-The first thing that comes to mind while writing this review is the narrative style.
-There are two narrators that alternate telling the story to shed light on a peculiar protagonist and the region as a whole.
 The book takes place in the northern Mexican state of Nuevo Leon, partly in the ranching town of Linares and partly in the crescent industrial hub of Monterrey.
 The characters often travel to the United States and neighboring Tamaulipas State.

-There are a lot of elements of Downton Abby as the Spanish flu and later the war (the Mexican Revolution) alters a wealthy family’s plans.
+There are a lot of elements of Downton Abby as the Spanish flu and later the war (the Mexican Revolution) alter a wealthy family’s plans.
 The story is less magical realism than it is fantastic.
 The protagonist is strange to his wealthy godparents because of his relationship with nature but there are no flying carpets like in 100 Years of Solitude.

 The story spans almost a hundred years as we watch the development of the countryside and what is to become one of Mexico’s most important industrial cities.
 This is a romanticized history but it is thought-provoking nonetheless.
 While I understand there were plenty of atrocities by the hacienda owners, these landed elites are good people and it is the revolution that creates conflict.

-23. The Underdogs by Mariano Azuela
+30. The Underdogs by Mariano Azuela

 I included this in the fiction section even though it was inspired by true events.
 Mariano Azuela was a doctor who enlisted in the revolutionary forces after Francisco Madero was killed.
-Much of the book is inspired by his own personal experiences in the conflict.
+Much of the book is inspired by his own experiences in the conflict.

-This is going to sounds kind of weird but this book reminded me a lot of the 1978 movie National Lampoon’s Animal House.
 I think this is a common theme in war novels but the absolute absurdity of the whole event.
-A roving band of drunks wreaking havock everywhere they went.
+A roving band of drunks wreaking havoc everywhere they went.

 Enrique Krauze talks about this a lot in his book but the Mexican Revolution was not an ideological struggle.
 It was a fight between strong men.
-The soilders fought for their general not an idea.
+The soldiers fought for their general not an idea.

-24. Mexican Gothic by Silvia Moreno-Garcia
+32. Mexican Gothic by Silvia Moreno-Garcia

 I mentioned in the introduction that writing a blog has convinced me to read more.
 Not only to read more but different styles of literature that I may not have picked up in my youth.
 Thrillers and horror have never been by genre but Silvia Moreno-Garcia is winning me over.
 I may even pick up some Stephen King after this one.